 1 Year Full-Time, 2 Years Part-Time

 Applicants should normally have at least an upper second class (2.1) honors Bachelor degree or equivalent (for example, GPA of 3.3) in a relevant area.
 Since places on the course are limited, applicants may be interviewed or asked to submit a writing sample for assessment.

-Offers will be made on a rolling basis from January 2017.
+Offers will be made on a rolling basis.
 Should places remain unfilled, later applications may be considered.